-The MiT non-thesis exit option requires a minimum of 36 credits which includes one additional graduate-level course beyond the requirements for the thesis option.
+The MIT non-thesis exit option requires a minimum of 36 credits which includes one additional graduate-level course beyond the requirements for the thesis option.
 These elective courses may be from certification coursework (though is not limited to) and must be approved by the student's advisor and the instructor if the course has prerequisites that the student has not yet satisfied.
 Not all electives are suitable for all students.
 The courses must be acceptable for graduate credit and typically are taken from courses offered in education.
 However, they may include graduate courses from other departments or other appropriate course as approved by their advisor.

-The MiT non-thesis option requires enrollment and successful completion of MED 698 Integrating Theory and Practice in Education.
+The MIT non-thesis option requires enrollment and successful completion of MED 698 Integrating Theory and Practice in Education.
 This capstone course is intended to be a culminating experience in the Master's Degree Program.
 During the semester, candidates will work closely with their instructor and academic advisor to complete their capstone project.
 The final project is presented to a small group of peers and colleagues in a seminar setting.

 MASTER IN TEACH ING

 Pre-professiona l requirements (required before formal admission)

 ENG 101 College Writing I (3)

 ENG 102 College Writing II (3)

 COM 106 Public Address -or- THR 211 Acting I (3)

 PSY 101 Introduction to Psychology (3)

 College Algebra o or equivalent as approved by program director (3)

 Natural science, v vith laboratory (4-5)

 US History cours e (3)

 Non-US History course (3)

 HIS 326 Pacific Northwest History (3)

 ED 205 Child and Adolescent Development (3), or MED 607 at a later time

 ED 202 Intercultural Communications - or - Diversity in Education Systems (3), or MED 605 at a later time.

 ED 204 Introduction to Education (3)

 Graduate core r equirements (11 graduate semester hours; cannot be substituted with undergraduate coursework)

 MED 601 Educational Research Methods I (3)

 MED 605 Diversity and Social Context in the Classroom: Theory and Practice (3)

 MED 607 Foundations for Educational Practice (3)

-MED 559 Introduction to Exceptionality (2) -or- MED 561 Instructional Strategies for the Exceptional Learner (2)

-(Unless taken pri or to admission, MED 559 (2) Introduction to Exceptionality is included in certification core requirements)

 Certification co re requirements (16 semester hours; must be taken at the graduate level)

 MED 504 Practicum, level 1 (1)

 MED 506 Curriculum and Instruction (2)

 MED 512 Technology for the Classroom (2)

 MED 526 Methods of Teaching Language Acquisition (3)

 MED 559 Introduction to Exceptionality (2)

 MED 560 Classroom Management (2)

 MED 562 Educational Law and Issues of Abuse (2)

 MED 570 Classroom Assessment (2)

+Methods Requir rements

+Elementary Me thods block (17 semester hours)

+MED 508 Practicum, level 2 (1)

+MED 511 Methods of Teaching Math (2)

+MED 515 Methods of Teaching Science (2)

+MED 518 Methods of Teaching Social Studies (2)

+MED 529 Arts and Movement (2)

+MED 537 Methods of Teaching Intermediate Literacy (2)